 There are many carbon benchmarks and targets for offices, on a local and global level.
 All of these work towards the World Green Building Council’s target of net-zero carbon by 2035.

 Sustainability accreditation schemes mandatory carbon reporting include BREEAM and LEED.
-Close to 50% of Green Star points can be earned through adaptive reuse.
+Close to 50% of Green Star points can be earned through asset repositioning.

 There are often local and national grants available to help with initiatives like electrification and clean energy.